Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 Associated to the special fiber~$\calC_s$ is a graph~$G$, whose vertices correspond to the components of~$\calC_s$, with two (distinct) vertices $\Gamma_1$ and~$\Gamma_2$ joined by $\Gamma_1 \cdot \Gamma_2$ edges.
 The graph~$G$ is connected.
-To each vertex~$\Gamma$, we associate its multiplicity~$m(\Gamma)$ and its arithmetic genus~$p_a(\Gamma)$.
-This data is equivalent to what is called a `type' in~\cite{ArtinWinters}.
+To each vertex~$\Gamma$ we associate its multiplicity~$m(\Gamma)$ and its arithmetic genus~$p_a(\Gamma)$.
+We call $G$ the \emph{arithmetic graph} associated to~$\calC$.
+This data is equivalent to what is called a `type' in~\cite{ArtinWinters} or~\cite{Liu-book}*{Definition~10.1.55}.
 The intersection pairing satisfies

 Using the adjunction formula~\eqref{E:adjunction}, we can write this as